Our flying with a toddler tips include airplane toys for toddlers, flying with a toddler car seat, airplane snacks for toddlers and more.

 If you can’t get the bassinet seat, or you prefer the option of being able to raise the armrests between your seats, then the window seat is another good option on flights for kids.

 It gives your toddler something to look out the window at, and (more importantly) makes him or her easier to contain.
 Trying to contain an active toddler in an aisle seat can be a challenge!

 As a family of four travelling together we often choose the middle seats of the plane.
 This way my husband and I can ‘bookend’ the kids and keep them contained in the middle.

 If we lift up the armrests, the kids then also have more room to spread out together.
-This works particularly well with our 1stClass Kid Travel Pillows (see more about these below).
+This works particularly well with a travel foot rest pillow (see more about these below).